bekk/bekk-christmas/post/react/two-applications-one-repository.md

   When you’re developing similar apps for web and native platforms, it is hard to find a project structure that works well.
-Let us take a look at how our team is approaching this challenge for maintaining different view layers, as well as a shared business logic code case at the same time.
+Let us take a look at how our team is approaching this challenge for maintaining different view layers, as well as a shared business logic at the same time.
 authors:
   - Caroline Odden
 ---